-Parallelism actually has two different functions in GD&T depending which reference feature is called out.
+Parallelism actually has two different functions in Geometric Dimensioning and Tolerancing depending on which reference feature is called out.
 The normal form or Surface Parallelism is a tolerance that controls parallelism between two surfaces or features.
-The surface form is controlled similar to flatness with two parallel planes acting as its tolerance zone.
+The surface form is controlled similarly to flatness with two parallel planes acting as its tolerance zone.
 Axis Parallelism is a tolerance that controls how parallel a specific parts central axis needs to be to a datum plane or axis.
 The axis form is controlled by a cylinder around a theoretical perfectly parallel axis.
 Parallelism is most commonly called out as surface parallelism.
 However, be sure to pay attention if it is referencing a central axis because it is different!
 We will only discuss surface parallelism on this page but be sure to check out our page on Perpendicularity to see how an axis is controlled with GD&T.

 Relative to Datum: Yes

 MMC or LMC applicable: Yes

 Parallelism is a fairly common symbol that describes a parallel orientation of one referenced feature to a datum surface or line.
 It can reference a 2D line referenced to another element, but more commonly it relates the orientation of one surface plane parallel to another datum plane in a 3-Dimensional tolerance zone.
 The tolerance indirectly controls the 0° angle between the parts by controlling where the surface can lie based on the datum.
 See the tolerance zone below for more details.

 Note: Parallelism does not control the angle of the referenced feature, but only creates an envelope in which the feature must lie.